dluo96/data-structures-and-algorithms/README.md

 ### Complete Binary Tree
 > A **complete binary tree** is a binary tree in which all the levels are completely filled except possibly the lowest one, which is filled from the left.

+### Implementation
+Again, the heap DS is a maximally efficient implementation of the PQ ADT.
+In Python, this can be done via the `heapq` library.

 ## Hash Tables